Rental Income Tax Calculator

 What is taxable rental income?

-Taxable rental income is the portion of your gross rental income that is subject to income tax after all allowable deductions, such as operating expenses, mortgage interest, property taxes, and depreciation, have been subtracted.
-It's the net profit the IRS considers taxable.
+Taxable rental income is the portion of your gross rental income that is subject to income tax after all allowable deductions have been subtracted.
+With $24,000 gross income and $15,700 in deductions, the taxable income is $8,300.

 What expenses can I deduct from rental income?